9th Aero Squadron: Third Army of occupation

 After the war had drawn to a close, the unit was moved Germany to serve as part of the occupation force of the Rhineland under the Third Army Air Service.
 The 9th was initially assigned as a courier squadron for Headquarters Third Army, flying from Coblenz Aerodrome.
 The squadron was also able to perform test flights on surrendered German aircraft.
 Flights of the Fokker D.VII, Pfalz D.XII, Halberstadts and Rumpler aircraft were made and evaluations were made.

 On 15 April 1919, the 9th was reassigned to the VII Corps Observation Group at Trier Aerodrome, where it became part of the infantry liaison school where it assisted in the training of infantry units to work with Air Service units and vice versa.

 On 12 May 1919, the squadron first went to the 1st Air Depot at Colombey-les-Belles Airdrome, to turn in all of its supplies and equipment and was relieved from duty with the AEF.
 The squadron's Breguet aircraft were delivered to the Air Service American Air Service Acceptance Park No. 1 at Orly Aerodrome to be returned to the French.
 There practically all of the pilots and observers were detached from the squadron.

-Personnel were subsequently assigned to the commanding general, services of supply, and ordered to report to the Marseilles staging camp.
+Personnel were subsequently assigned to the commanding general, services of supply, and ordered to report to the Marseille staging camp.
 There, personnel awaited scheduling for transport to the United States.
 Upon return to the US, most squadron personnel were demobilized at Mitchell Field, New York.